 A will contains instructions as to how property and assets are to be distributed after the death of an individual.
 Creation of a will is a good idea for adults of all ages.
-Klose & Associates is happy to work with your family to plan your succession issues.
+The White Plains probate lawyers at Klose & Associates are happy to work with your family to plan your succession issues.
 A will can cover property distribution and contains names of people you would like to distribute this property to.
 The people names in the will are known as the beneficiaries.
 Property can include your homes, vehicles, land, benefits of insurance policies, bank accounts, boats, furniture, and investments including artwork, jewelry, etc.

 Probate and Estate Administration

 When a family has just suffered the loss of a loved one it is faced with hard decisions when it is most difficult to make them.
 Your choice of Klose & Associates to assist you in settling the estate’s affairs should add clarity, efficiency and peace of mind to the guiding the settlement of your loved one’s estate through settlement and probate proceedings.
 Klose & Associates works with the family to demystify New York’s sometimes difficult probate procedures, laws and rules.
 Only through aggressive representation and compassionate care will your family ease the tension in this difficult situation.

 Why Hire a Probate Attorney in the White Plains Area?

 The responsibility of who will administer the estate is usually set forth in the Last Will and Testament, and is called the executor.
 If you are appointed as the fiduciary (Executor/ix or Administrator) of an estate, you are under a legal obligation to settle the decedent’s estate in a timely manner, and for the benefit of those taking under the will.